DrRoach/dev-test/README.md

 requirements.
 Any potential design skills are a bonus, but usability, performance and security will be taken into account.**

+## To Run
+`php -S localhost:1234` in project root folder then visit `http://localhost:1234` in the browser

 ## Introduction
 This project provides a starting point which will allow you to create your own web-based encyclopedia based on the cartoon Rick and Morty.